-7)The market is unpredictable and any vendor putting a property onto the open market in 2015 should be prepared for a long / uncertain wait.
-In 2014 / 2015, we have sold a few properties in less than a day and some of our other sales have been for properties on the market for 18 months.
+7)The market is unpredictable and any vendor putting a property onto the open market in 2017 should be prepared for a long / uncertain wait.
+In recent years, we have sold a few properties in less than a day; many within a week or month and some of our other sales have been for properties on the market for up to 2 years.

 If you would like Didim Sun Properties to market your property for you, we have the following terms: